varshith257/telemetry/docs/event-schema-docs.md

 }
 ```
 ### userQuery
-When is it generated: When user plays audio at app
+When is it generated: When user plays audio at app (timesAudioUsed)
 ```json
 {
     "$schema": "http://json-schema.org/draft-07/schema#",